Jaguar XJS: Daimler

 Jaguar considered a luxury Daimler version to be marketed as the Daimler-S, notably without the buttresses and with only a single prototype built in 1986.
 Paul Banham did produce some custom notch back coupés without buttresses, larger rear side windows, and a narrow C-pillars.
 In the mid-90s, Banham also made a reworked version called the XJSS based on the XJS.

 Facelift (1991–1996)

 The XJS was relaunched in its final form in May 1991 under Ford Motor Company's new ownership, as a division of its Premier Auto Group.
 Ford dropped the model name's hyphen, marketing it as the XJS.
-The rear side windows appeared enlarged despite having identical glass apertures as the earlier cars, and the buttresses remained, minimised by the new side window trim.
+By removing the frames, the rear side windows appeared enlarged despite having identical glass apertures as the earlier cars, the windscreen was flush fitting, while the buttresses remained – somewhat minimised by the new side window trim.
 Designer Geoff Lawson noted the buttresses were part of the car's character.
+The rear fascia and trunk lid were redesigned, with new black tinted rear lights being fitted.
+The V12 engine was also upgraded with new injection and fuel system, new spark plugs, and a tidier engine bay.
+Power for the catalyzed, European-market version inched up from 273 to 280 PS.